Steve began his career working with Peter Weir on PICNIC AT HANGING ROCK and George Miller on MAD MAX II/THE ROAD WARRIOR..

 WILDSIDE received four TV Week Logie Awards, as well as seven AFI Awards.

 From 2001 to 2003 Steve produced the telemovie and series WHITE COLLAR BLUE for Network Ten.
-The series enjoyed a regular viewing audience in Australia of a million people and continues to sell internationally through its distributor, Granada.
+The series enjoyed a regular viewing audience in Australia of a million people.
 In 2003, Peter O'Brien received the TV Week Logie Award for Most Outstanding Actor.
 A clear endorsement of detective Joe Hill as an appealing working class hero.

 And in 2004, WHITE COLLAR BLUE was nominated for an AFI Award for Best Television Drama Series.